bgalek/event-101/README.md

 ### Journalist

 * ask or hire somebody to photograp the event, give this person some time to prepare
+* notes, photos and movies from the event are good material for your event history webpage

 ### Breaks
+Remember that your audience needs regular breaks - they will be tired and won't be able to focus on presentations even after 90 minutes of continuous active listening.
+The break will also be useful for people actively working at the event.

+Short breaks
+Provide at least 10 min breaks, so that everyone has time for drink and go to the bathroom.
+If your event is held in more than one room, attendees must also have time space to move to the room that interests them.

+Long breaks
+Provide at least one long break during the day that can be used for lunch and rest.

+If possible, provide participants with the option of going outside to fresh air during breaks.

 ### Food & Drinks